European shares little changed before ECB; Voestalpine shines

 "Draghi faces the hard task of avoiding that satisfaction for this welcome development (higher inflation target) does not translate into a signal that the governing council has lowered the guard against the risk of deflation," said Giuseppe Sersale, fund manager at Anthilia Capital.

-The pan-European STOXX 600 and FTSEurofirst 300 indexes were up 0.2 and 0.3 percent respectively by 1039 GMT, having both fallen around 1 percent in the previous session.
+The pan-European STOXX 600 and FTSEurofirst 300 indexes were flat in percentage terms by 0823 GMT, having both fallen around 1 percent in the previous session.

 Voestalpine rose more than 6 percent.
 The Austrian steel producer posted a full-year net profit above expectations, helped by its focus on better-quality steel and products which made it less vulnerable to price swings and to competition from commodity steel imports.